-Peptides for weight loss: what the search term can hide
+Peptides for weight loss: what the label can hide

-Peptides for weight loss is a broad search term that can mix real prescription medicines, compounded products, research-use products and influencer offers.
-That makes the term useful for research, but risky for buying.
+Peptides for weight loss is a broad label that can mix regulated medications, compounded products, research-use products and unsupported marketing claims.

 Peptide is not a buying category

 Some FDA-approved GLP-1 and GIP/GLP-1 medicines are peptide-based drugs, but that does not mean every product sold as a peptide is appropriate for weight loss.
-Search results can include research-use vials, overseas sellers, compounded products, clinics, forums and supplements.
-The label may sound scientific while leaving out the most important details: approval status, strength, sterility, storage and medical oversight.
+Online offers can include research-use vials, overseas sellers, compounded products, telehealth clinics, forums, powders, drops and supplements.
+The label may sound scientific while leaving out the most important details: approval status, active ingredient, strength, sterility, storage, dosing instructions and medical oversight.

 - Ask for the exact active ingredient and brand or compounding status.